daobilige-su/obs-mic-array-calib/README.md

-# obs-mic-array-calib
+# Necessary and Sufficient Conditions for Observability of SLAM-based Microphone Array Calibration and Sound Source Localization
-Necessary and Sufficient Conditions for Observability of SLAM-based Microphone Array Calibration and Sound Source Localization
+TBD